This is the seventeenth section of the Disaster Manual. This section is on wills and estates planning. This resource is meant for volunteer lawyers.

 iii. attested by two or more witnesses who are at least 14 years old.

 e.
 If having two witnesses physically present at the execution of the will is a challenge, an alternative is a holographic will.
 Section 251.052 of the Texas Estates Code contains an exception to the witness requirement for wills.
-Under section 251.052, if a will is “written wholly in the testator’s handwriting,” witnesses are not required.
+Under Section 251.052, if a will is “written wholly in the testator’s handwriting,” witnesses are not required.
 While the statute does not require the holographic will to be dated, or technically even signed by the testator, it should be.
 Two witnesses must testify in court, during probate proceedings, to the Testator’s handwriting.
 The holographic will can be self-proved by Testator making an affidavit before a notary.
 Holographic wills result in many different challenges and the rules must be followed exactly before the will is approved for probate.

 However, on April 8, 2020, Governor Abbott issued a temporary order relaxing the physical presence requirements for notarization and permitting the following documents to be notarized over two-way video:

 - Financial Powers of attorney;

 There are four general categories of non-probate assets:

 - Property passing by contract (life insurance proceeds, employment benefits, etc.)

 - Property passing by right of survivorship (joint accounts and property owned with right of survivorship)

 - Property held in trust

 - Pay or transfer on death agreements (bonds, mortgages, promissory notes, securities accounts, contracts, deeds, etc.)